 Protest at Baltimore baseball game against death of black man in police custody ends relatively peacefully.

-Obama said on Tuesday that the Baltimore youth that started rioting hours after the funeral of a young black man who died after suffering a severe spinal injury while in police custody had “no excuse” for violence.
+Violent confrontations broke out in the American city of Baltimore hours after the funeral of a young black man who died after suffering a severe spinal injury while in police custody.

 Rioting and looting in a pocket of Baltimore’s west on Monday prompted the Maryland governor to declare a state of emergency, a move that activated the deployment of members of the National Guard.